n4demo/learn-to-containerise/docker-apps/linux/java/readme.txt

 # ** Important - VS code folder on LHS must be set to JAVA and set your name in the image below!!! ******************

 # create the local image which is stored on your laptop
-docker image build -t cdwuk/java-my-name-here .
+docker image build -t sixdegreesuk/java-my-name-here .

 # run the local image in a container hosted in a Linux VM hosted on your laptop
-docker run -it --rm  --name java-hw cdwuk/java-my-name-here
+docker run -it --rm  --name java-hw sixdegreesuk/java-my-name-here

 #login to DockerHub using password: Qwerty===1
-docker login --username cdwuk
+docker login --username sixdegreesuk

 # push the image to docker hub
-docker push cdwuk/java-my-name-here
+docker push sixdegreesuk/java-my-name-here